 The development of high-brightness, high-power diode laser sources has opened new markets for direct-diode industrial applications.
 The output power and beam quality of diode laser systems are now suitable for many tasks that were only possible with solid-state and gas lasers.
 Much higher wall-plug efficiency, almost maintenance-free operation, long lifetime, compactness and wavelength flexibility make the diode laser a technology of choice for the following applications.

-Laser diode based systems are perfectly suited for cutting thin sheet metals, as well as fabrics, plastics, composites, wood and other non-ferrous materials.
+Laser diode based systems are perfectly suited for cutting thin sheet metals, particularly copper, gold and silver, which have very low absorption at wavelengths of CO2 and fiber lasers.
+They also cut fabrics, plastics, composites, wood and other non-ferrous materials.
 Since the wavelength of the diode laser can be selected for the maximum absorption of the particular material, the direct diode laser-based process offers high processing speeds with exceptional edge quality.
+AKELA offers a number of products for these aplications, such as ALC-915-50000-FM200.22, ALC-915-70000-FM400.22, and ALC-915-100000-FM400.22

-Welding joints produced by laser equipment at a very high welding speed, and demonstrate exceptional stability, high degree of localization and very low distortion.
+Laser welding is a well-established process that is employed in many applications.
+Welding joints are produced by laser equipment at a very high welding speed, and demonstrate exceptional stability, high degree of localization, and very low distortion.
 The aesthetic quality of weld seam surfaces is also superior to any other welding process.
-Welding of Plastics is of the particular importance as it allows for noncontact welding with low thermal and mechanical load.
-Plastic housings with built-in electronic components, which could be damaged in conventional processes, can be built.
-The diode laser can produce almost any wavelength that is strongly absorbed by plastics, and the “flat top” beam profile without intensity peaks.
-This helps to eliminate local overheating that might damage the components.
-In addition, diode lasers do not require special absorption layers that may result in surface contamination.
+Welding of plastics is of particular importance as it allows for non-contact welding with low thermal and mechanical loads.
+For example, plastic housings with built-in electronic components, which could be damaged in conventional processes, can be built.
+The diode laser can produce almost any wavelength that is strongly absorbed by plastics.
+In addition, the “flat top” beam profile without intensity peaks helps to eliminate local overheating that might damage the components.
+Furthermore, diode lasers do not require special absorption layers that may result in surface contamination.
+AKELA has developed several laser diode modules for welding applcations, including, but not limited to ALC-915-50000-FM200.22, ALC-915-70000-FM400.22.
+Our unique two-wavelength diode laser module ALC-2WL-60000-FM200.22 is particularly useful for butt welding of dissimilar plastics without the use of carbon black or other absorption promoters.

 Local and Selective Heat Treating/Cladding

-A unique advantage of the diode laser-based surface modification processes is that the output beam can conform to the shape of the surface requiring processing and, thus allow achieving an extremely high throughput.
-The laser-based process offers superior overall quality, reduced heat input, minimal part distortion and better clad process control.
+A unique advantage of the diode laser-based surface modification processes is that the output beam can conform to the shape of the surface requiring processing and enable an extremely high throughput.
+The laser-based process offers superior overall quality, reduced heat input, minimal part distortion, and better clad process control.
 As a result, a finer grain structure and smoother surface morphology leading to better corrosion resistance is produced with diode lasers.
+AKELA's fiber-coupled laser diode module ALC-808-100000 is a good choice for such applications.

 Brazing and Soldering